 In the third grade we strive to help students become more independent, responsible and, of course, more knowledgeable.
-Leader in Me Habit One: We want to teach them to Be Proactive!”
-Along the way, we hope the students have some fun, collect many good memories, feel good about themselves and smile a lot!
+We seek to empower our students to face challenges with confidence, to embrace mistakes as opportunities to learn and grow, and to realize that they are leaders and lifelong learners.
+Along the way, we help the third grade students have lots of fun, create many good memories, feel good about themselves, and have countless opportunities to smile immensely.

-Our Reading program encompasses several approaches: guided reading, independent reading, explicit instruction of reading skills, explicit instruction of vocabulary strategies, and interdisciplinary reading and writing.
-We begin reading longer novels and doing more interdisciplinary theme units in the third grade.
-As the reader becomes more adept in his/her reading skills at this age, longer novels allow for a more in-depth character and plot analysis and for increased opportunities for related research and projects.
-The Accelerated Reading program gives the children opportunities to track independent reading.
+Our reading program encompasses several approaches: guided reading, independent reading, explicit instruction of reading skills, explicit instruction of vocabulary strategies, and interdisciplinary reading and writing.
+We begin reading longer novels and working through more interdisciplinary theme units in the third grade.
+As the reader becomes more adept in his/her reading skills at this age, longer novels allow for a more in-depth character and plot analysis, as well as increased opportunities for related research and projects.
 A couple of our favorite novels in the third grade are The Tale Of Despereaux and Because Of Winn Dixie, two award-winning books by Newbery-award winning author Kate diCamillo.
-Our third grade reading students enjoy starring in the play Vacation To Mars in an interdisciplinary unit between reading and science.
+We also read Charlie and the Chocolate Factory by Roald Dahl in another fun, interdisciplinary theme unit about chocolate.
+Our third grade reading students enjoy starring in the play Vacation To Mars in an cross-curricular unit between reading and science.
 Reader’s Theater is always a favorite of our third grade students.
+As a culminating event for our Vacation to Mars unit, our students visit the Houston Museum of Natural Science where they participate in a simulated trip to the planet Mars.
+Students utilize their reading and other skills to solve problems, complete tasks and goals, and handle “emergencies” on the trip.
+The Accelerated Reading program gives the children opportunities to track independent reading.
 In regard to reading, our goal in third grade is to inspire a love for the written word and create enthusiastic, lifetime readers!

-To round out the program the students are challenged to become physically healthy in Physical Education, and to acquire an appreciation of the fine arts in the areas of Music and Art.
-The ever-changing world of Technology is presented in the "state-of-the-art" computer lab and students regularly visit our library to further their reading development.
+To provide a well-rounded program, the students are challenged to become physically healthy in physical education, and to acquire an appreciation of the fine arts in the areas of music and art.
+The ever-changing world of technology is presented in the "state-of-the-art" computer lab and students regularly visit our library to further their reading development.
 Third grade students also have the opportunity to develop a working knowledge of the Spanish language.
 Enrichment programs offered at EDS are second to none!